 The pool is reached via a network of trails through the Khao Nor Chu Chi forest (the longest of which is 1.2km – no climbing required), which offer a glimpse into a unique aquatic ecosystem, fed by the area’s abundant spring water.
 You’ll pass by a series of clear mini-pools, waterfalls and streams, plus hundreds of species of tropical trees and plants.

-The other “must-see” site in the reserve is the brightly coloured ‘Blue Pool’, located some 600m further upstream from the Emerald Pool.
-If time permits, the additional distance is worth it – but beware, though the water looks magical and inviting, being closer to the source it is much hotter and surrounded by quicksand, so no bathing is allowed.
+The other must-see site in the reserve is the brightly coloured ‘Blue Pool’, located some 600m further upstream from the Emerald Pool.
+If time permits, the additional distance is worth it – but beware!
+Though the water looks magical and inviting, being closer to the source it is much hotter and surrounded by quicksand, so no bathing is allowed.

 This area is also popular with birders as the forest is home to many rare species, including the endangered Gurney’s Pitta.
 A full day could easily be spent here as there are many other trails around the site.

-Tours to the hot springs & crystal pool are available below, or you can also rent a car, or take a taxi / minivan and go it alone.
-There is an entrance fee of 90 Baht for the hot springs and 200 Baht for Khao Phra Bang Khram Nature Reserve / Crystal Pool (this is always included in the cost of organised tours).
+Various tours to the hot springs & crystal pool are available, or you can also rent a car, or take a taxi / minivan and go it alone.
+There is an entrance fee of 90 baht for the hot springs and 200 baht for Khao Phra Bang Khram Nature Reserve / Emerald Pool (this is always included in the cost of organised tours).
 Riding a small motorcycle to the sites from the beach areas is not recommended – we know, we have tried! – as the distance is quite far.

 There is also an interesting salt water hot springs at Huay Nam Khao, in Klong Thom district, though the bathing pools here are shallow and have been artificially created from concrete, so the setting is not as picturesque.